KumarRobotics/kr_mav_control/doc/MultiMatlab.md

-## Example with multiple simulated robots
+## Example with multiple simulated robots and MATLAB

-Matlab wrappers for quadrotor_control using [Robotics Systems Toolbox](https://www.mathworks.com/help/robotics/index.html?s_tid=CRUX_lftnav) are available in `matlab_interface`.
+MATLAB wrappers for `quadrotor_control` using the [Robotics Systems Toolbox](https://www.mathworks.com/help/robotics/index.html?s_tid=CRUX_lftnav) are available in `matlab_interface`.

-Make sure you have to toolbox installed.
-In addition, for the interface to work custom messages have to be generated for MATLAB.
+Make sure you have the toolbox installed.
+In addition, for the interface to work with `quadrotor_control`, ROS custom messages have to be generated.

-Install the Robotics System Toolbox Interface for ROS Custom Messages add-on using `roboticsAddons` to use this function in MATLAB console.
+Install the Robotics System Toolbox Interface for ROS Custom Messages add-on using `roboticsAddons`.
+Run this function in the MATLAB console.
 Once installed follow the following instructions to generate custom messages used in `quadrotor_control`.
-More info [at](https://www.mathworks.com/help/robotics/ref/rosgenmsg.html)
+More info on generating ROS custom messages is [here](https://www.mathworks.com/help/robotics/ref/rosgenmsg.html)

 ```
 cd ~/ws_ros/src/quadrotor_control